Edward S. Cooper's Biosketch

 Description of the Clerkship

 The visiting clerkship program is designed to give students a chance to experience the exceptional training that Penn Internal Medicine has to offer.
-Visiting students will spend four weeks on one of the following inpatient internal medicine consultative services: cardiology, endocrinology, gastroenterology, geriatrics, hematology/oncology, infectious diseases, nephrology, pulmonary, or rheumatology.
-In addition to the daily rounds of the rotation, students will have the opportunity to attend Grand Rounds and other teaching conferences.
+Visiting students will spend four weeks on an inpatient internal medicine consultative services (cardiology, endocrinology, gastroenterology, geriatrics, hematology/oncology, infectious diseases, nephrology, pulmonary, or rheumatology) or an outpatient General Internal Medicine practice.
+In addition to the daily activities of the rotation, students will have the opportunity to attend Grand Rounds and other teaching conferences.

 Accepted applicants will receive up to $1500 reimbursement for housing, travel expenses and registrar acceptance fee.

 Opportunities will be provided for visiting students to interact with underrepresented minority faculty and housestaff as well as discuss their career plans with the Internal Medicine residency program director.
 Each student will be paired with a faculty member that will serve as a mentor and advisor.